gaston18121991/SalarysAdmin/README.md

 # SalarysAdmin
-This's a software from employd about the salary's work
+This's a software from employd about the work's salarys